Sisodia claims Look Out Circular issued against him; CBI denies; BJP says Kejriwal is 'nervous' | Politics

 - India

-Facing the heat in the excise policy ''corruption'' case, Delhi's Deputy Chief Minister Manish Sisodia on Sunday claimed the CBI issued a Look Out Circular against him, but officials said the agency has not taken such action ''as of now'' against any of the accused.
+Facing the heat in the excise policy ''corruption'' case, Delhi's Deputy Chief Minister Manish Sisodia on Sunday claimed the CBI issued a Look Out Circular against him, but agency officials denied it and said the LOCs were only against eight ''private'' persons named in the FIR.

-While the AAP intensified its attack on the Modi government, accusing it of playing the ''CBI-ED'' game every morning, the BJP targeted Chief Minister Arvind Kejriwal, saying he is getting nervous as the roots of the scam are leading to his doorstep, and asserted that no one is above the law including the Aam Aadmi Party convenor.
+The Aam Aadmi Party mocked the Centre, accusing it of playing the ''CBI-ED game'' every morning instead of focusing on problems of inflation and unemployment, while the BJP claimed that Delhi Chief Minister Arvind Kejriwal is getting nervous as the roots of the scam are leading to his doorstep.

+The Congress demanded the resignation of Sisodia, saying the issue at hand was the liquor policy and AAP should stop ''hiding behind'' the education policy debate.

+Sisodia is among 15 people and entities named in an FIR registered by the CBI in connection with alleged irregularities in the implementation of the Delhi excise policy.

+CBI officials, however, said no LoCs have been issued against four public servants named in the FIR, including Sisodia and three former excise department officials.

-However, officials said the CBI has also not felt the need to issue any LOC against public servants so far because they cannot leave the country without intimating the government.
+The CBI issued Look Out Circulars against eight private persons named in the FIR, they said, adding the agency had not felt the need for LOCs against public servants so far because they cannot leave the country without intimating the government.

-''As of now'' no Look Out Circular have been issued against any of the accused in the case, the officials said.

-They said the process of scrutinising documents is going on and notices are being issued to suspects for questioning.
+In an interview to PTI, Sisodia said the Centre is trying to stop chief minister Arvind Kejriwal, who has emerged as a national alternative to Prime Minister Narendra Modi, by sending the CBI after his cabinet colleagues.

+The AAP leader said that they are not scared of any investigation and asserted that the scams being alleged by BJP leaders are nothing but ''shagufe'' (lies).

 The BJP and AAP have been attacking each other with a flurry of press conferences and tweets after the Central Bureau of Investigation on Friday raided 31 locations including Sisodia's residence in connection with alleged irregularities in the Delhi government's Excise Policy 2021-22.